goatoush/inventor-pi/README.md

 ![Photoresistor](images/Photoresistor%20Circuit.jpg)

+A photoresister allows more electricity to flow when more light hits its surface, and less electricity to flow when less light hits its surface.
+It is used to dim a phone screen in low light, and brighten it when outdoors under bright sunlight.
+Some TVs use it to dim the display to match the ambient room light, to appear like printed wall art.
+Line tracking robots use it to distinguish between a dark line and a light surface.

 Create a new file in Thonny, with file name photoresistor.py.
 Copy and paste the code below into the file you created.

 ```python